-The landlord´s objective is usually to gain a writ of possession and a judgment.
-However, because collecting judgments against residential tenants can be quite difficult in Texas (because of the extensive list of property exempt from execution under the "homestead laws) the residential landlord may occasionally choose to be content with a judgment for possession only.
+The landlord's objective is usually to gain a judgment and a writ of possession.
+The judgment can be for both possession and damages or for possession only.
+Because collecting judgments against residential tenants can be quite difficult in Texas (there is an extensive list of assets that are exempt from execution) a residential landlord may occasionally choose to be content with a judgment for possession only.

 Basic Law and Procedure

 Evictions are governed by Property Code chapter 24 and Civil Procedure Rule 500 et seq.
 The Rules of Civil Procedure applicable to evictions were extensively revised by the Texas Supreme Court in 2013 and old rules 523-591 and 737-755 were repealed.

 The process begins with proper notice, governed by section 24.005 which requires that "the landlord give at least three days' written notice to vacate the premises before the landlord files a forcible detainer suit. . . ."
 A written lease may provide for either a shorter or longer period.
 However, as with all legal notice requirements, it is best not to cut the prescribed time period too close.
 Doing so may unwittingly provide the tenant with a defense.
 Also, if a landlord wishes to attempt to recover attorney's fees pursuant to sec.
 24.006, the notice to vacate "must state that if the tenant does not vacate the premises before the 11th day after the date of the receipt of the notice and if the landlord files suit, the landlord may recover attorney's fees."
 As always, the best practice is to send the notice by both certified and first-class mail.
 It may also be posted on the door of the dwelling.